With mailers being days away from being sent, residents should get ready Census 2020

 MUSCATINE — With 2020 comes the start of a new decade, and with a new decade comes new census data.

-Starting Mar.
-12, residents in Muscatine County should start seeing papers from the U.S. Census Bureau in the mail, reminding them to take part in this year’s state and nation-wide census.
+Starting March 12, Muscatine County residents should start seeing papers from the U.S. Census Bureau in the mail, reminding them to take part in this year’s state and nation-wide census.

 “It’s about being counted so that communities get the funding that should be allocated to them,” said Rachel Hanson from the Bi-State Regional Commission.
 For each census, a nationwide total of $675 billion gets allocated throughout the country.
 For Iowa specifically, it gets just under $9 billion federal dollars for its towns and cities – Muscatine included.